Acyclic cluster algebras with dense $g$-vector fans: Cluster algebras with dense -vector fans

-\begin{remark} For non-acyclic cases, we already have some information for the denseness of $g$-vector fans by the above theorems and rank $2$ results.
-The remaining unknown cases are that $B$ is defined from a triangulated orbifold with at least one orbifold point, or one of types $X_6$, $F_2^{(\ast,+)}$, $F_2^{(\ast,\ast)}$, $G_2^{(\ast,+)}$ or $G_2^{(\ast,\ast)}$.
-We don't have a way to handle them all.
-In a follow-up work, we will study for cluster algebras associated with orbifolds. \end{remark}
+Therefore, the remaining unknown cases are that a connected skew-symmetrizable matrix $B$ is defined from a triangulated orbifold with at least one orbifold point, or one of types $X_6$, $F_4^{(\ast,+)}$, $F_4^{(\ast,\ast)}$, $G_2^{(\ast,+)}$ or $G_2^{(\ast,\ast)}$.
+In a follow-up work, we will study for cluster algebras associated with orbifolds.